yarsnowing/synckey.github.io/content/tools/2017-03-19-enable-pelican-to-render-markdown-tables.md

             'markdown.extensions.tables':{},
         }
     }
-Then,you can use the following code to generate the table below.
+Then,you can use the following code to generate the table below:

     |First Header  | Second Header|
     |------------- | -------------|